M.S. in Forensic Sciences - Arson, Explosives, Firearms and Toolmarks Investigation

 - Must maintain a 3.0 or better grade point average throughout the program

-- Satisfactory completion of 30 graduate credit hours
+- Satisfactory completion of a minimum of 32 graduate credit hours

 - Satisfactory completion of a creative experience

-- All courses and requirements must be completed within 7 years of admissions
+- All courses and requirements must be completed within 7 years of admission

 Requirements for Online Courses